istmobiome/web/content/home/projects.md

 weight = 40  # Order that this section will appear.

 title = "Projects"
-subtitle = "Portal for studies that fall under the umbrella of the Istmobiome Project.
+subtitle = "Portal for studies from the Istmobiome Project.
 Use the buttons to filter by projects by keyword. "

 [content]
   # Page type to display.
 E.g. project.